 - Cut two ounces of cream cheese off one block and reserve for later.

-- Clean food processor bowl, and place remaining cream cheese inside.
+- Clean the food processor bowl, and place the remaining cream cheese inside.

 - Pulse just until creamy and smooth.

 - Add the sour cream, Parmesan cheese, roasted garlic, egg, egg yolk, and salt.

 - Add artichokes, and pulse until chunky.

 - Add more salt and pepper to taste.

 step 4 - pour on filling then bake in a water bath

 - Pour cheesecake filling over crust and spread into an even layer.

 - Wrap the bottom of the springform pan in tin foil.

 - Set in the 9x13 baking pan, set it in the hot oven, pour hot water into the baking pan, being careful to not spill any into the cheesecake.